Hire and Programming

 We will arrange to meet you and discuss your requirements and confirm costs.
 A contract will then need to be signed by both parties and a deposit of 25% of cost be paid to secure your booking.

 When can I start Marketing my event?

 Once a contract has been agreed and a deposit paid you can then start marketing your event.
-We will of course support what you are doing by including on our website, social media and brochure (depending when in the year you book) at no extra cost.
+The Gate although not a promoter will of course support what you are doing by including on our website, social media and brochure (depending when in the year you book) at no extra cost.
 We advise you don’t advertise before an agreement is made as your booking is not confirmed before then and may not go ahead.